Constructing (Co)inductive Types via Large Sizes: The type theory

 \section{The type theory}

 \newenvironment{bprooftree} {\leavevmode\hbox\bgroup} {\DisplayProof\egroup}

-We highlight some features of the dependent type theory, which is given in its entirety in \autoref{appendix:type-theory}.
+We highlight some features of the dependent type theory that we work in, which is given in its entirety in \autoref{appendix:type-theory}.
 Our starting point is Martin-L\"of type theory with the empty type (\(\bot\)), unit type (\(\top\)) and boolean type (\(\sf{Bool}\)), together with dependent pair types (\(\Sigma\)), dependent function types (\(\Pi\)), and propositional equality types (\(=\)).
 For \(\Sigma\) and \(\Pi\) we include definitional \(\eta\) rules.

-We also include a Tarski-style universe \(U\), which means that it comes with an explicit decoder \( \El \) from terms of \(U\) to types, which we will often omit for readability.
-The universe contains terms that act as codes for the basic types, and similar codes for \(\Pi x:A.\,B(x)\), \(\Sigma x:A.\,B(x)\) and \(a=_Aa'\) if both \(A\) and \(B(x)\) are in \(U\).
-For each type (former), we use a superscript \((-)^U\) to distinguish the term of \(U\) from the type.
-We will call types with codes in the universe \emph{small}, whereas other types are \emph{large}.
+We also include a Tarski-style universe \(U\), meaning that it comes with an explicit decoder \( \El \) from terms of \(U\) to types, which we omit when possible for readability.
+The universe contains terms that act as codes for the basic types, and similar codes for \(\Pi x:A.\,B(x)\), \(\Sigma x:A.\,B(x)\) and \(a=_Aa'\) when both \(A\) and \(B(x)\) have codes in \(U\).
+For each type (former), we use a superscript \((-)^U\) to distinguish the code (term of \(U\)) from the type when needed, although we will often omit this for readability.
+We will call types with codes in the universe \emph{small}, whereas general types are \emph{large}.
 A consequence of the $\eta$-rule for $\Pi$-types is that we may identify a family of small types $x:A\vdash B(x):\U$ indexed by the type $A$ with a function $B:A\to\U$; we will make extensive use of this in later sections.